Magical Starsign: Astrolog

-There are 7 different elements in the game (light, darkness, fire, water, wood, earth, and wind) which each correspond to a planet in the game's solar system.
+There are 7 different elements in the game (light, darkness, fire, water, wood, earth, and wind) which each correspond to a planet in the game's planetary system.
 The Astrolog tracks the movement of these planets, which move clockwise around a central point as time passes within the game.
 The orbital velocity of each planet varies according to their size and location.
 Magic spells of certain elements are twice as effective while a planet is orbiting within the area assigned to its corresponding element.
 This bonus applies for both the player's magic spells and enemy spells.
 The light and dark elements are instead affected by solar activity: light magic is more powerful during the daytime, and dark magic is more powerful during the night (in-game time is viewable as an animated hourglass).
 A certain spell acquired later in the game allows the player to move the planets to an advantageous position; or potentially align the 5 planets in a straight line (as indicated in the Japanese version's subtitle), which causes far more damage than the standard elemental bonus.
 The planets may also happen to align without using the spell, but this causes damage to both the player and the enemy.